 Junior outside hitter Valerie El Houssine recorded her 11th double-double of the season with 12 kills and 13 digs, while sophomore outside hitter Ashley Hooper recorded nine kills and had a .333 hitting percentage.
 Sophomore middle blocker Nicole Newton recorded eight kills and a .375 hitting percentage.

 "Nicole came into the match and really did a nice job on Xitlali Herrera, who was really tearing us up early," McRoberts said.

-The Golden Hurricane had an early three point lead in the first set, 9-6, but UTEP came back scoring three straight points to tie it at nine.
+The Golden Hurricane (23-5, 12-1 C-USA) had an early three-point lead in the first set, 9-6, but UTEP (13-13, 6-7 C-USA) came back scoring three consecutive points to tie it at nine.
 With the score tied at 13, the Miners scored five of the next six points to take an 18-14 lead.
-TU scored five of the next six points to tie it up at five, but UTEP scored the final six points for a 1-0 match lead.
+TU scored five of the next six points to tie it up at 19, but UTEP scored the final six points for a 1-0 match lead.
 Culbertson led TU with eight kills and had a .312 hitting percentage.

 UTEP scored five of the first seven points in the second frame, but TU scored three of the next four points to pull within a point, 6-5.
-The Miners increased its lead to three, 8-5, but the Golden Hurricane scored five straight points to take a two-point lead, 10-8.
-UTEP was up by a point, 15-14, and increased its lead four, 19-15.
+The Miners increased its lead to three, 8-5, but the Golden Hurricane scored five consecutive points to take a two-point lead, 10-8.
+UTEP, who was up by a point 15-14, increased its lead four, 19-15.